 - Dental restoration.
 Specialists in dental restoration (prosthodontists) help plan your treatment in order to keep functional teeth and restore those that might be compromised as a result of treatment.

 - Rehabilitation.
 Rehabilitation specialists in speech therapy, swallowing therapy, dietetics, physical therapy and occupational therapy help with rehabilitation that may be necessary after surgery or radiation therapy.
 The Nicotine Dependence Center at Mayo Clinic can help if you're trying to stop using tobacco.

 Your treatment team

-At Mayo Clinic, ear, nose and throat (ENT) specialists work with medical oncologists, radiation oncologists, pathologists, radiologists, prosthodontists and rehabilitation medicine specialists to provide comprehensive care.
+Our ear, nose and throat (ENT) specialists work with medical oncologists, radiation oncologists, pathologists, radiologists, prosthodontists and rehabilitation medicine specialists to provide comprehensive care.
 Other professionals are included in your care as needed.
-Your Mayo Clinic doctor also coordinates access to the patient education center and Mayo Clinic palliative care services.
+Your Mayo Clinic doctors also coordinate access to the patient education center and palliative care services.